Exam, X-Rays and Adjustment — ONLY $39!

 Just mention that you saw this Web Special to redeem.

-Neck Pain Relief in Boise, Idaho
+Neck Pain Specialists in Boise, Idaho

 Most people do not realize how much their neck pain affects them during the day.
 The degree of flexibility of the neck, coupled with the fact that it has the least amount of muscular stabilization and it has to support and move your 14 – 16 pound head, means that it is very susceptible to injury.